Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/pneumonia.md

 # Pneumonia detection from chest radiographs

 ## Background
 In this example, we train a model to detect pneumonia from chest radiographs.
 The model is trained on a dataset of chest radiographs from the [NIH Chest X-ray dataset](https://www.kaggle.com/nih-chest-xrays/data).
-This example is adapted from [that solution](https://github.com/Azure/medical-imaging/tree/main/federated-learning) by Harmke Alkemade _et al._
+This example is adapted from [that solution](https://github.com/Azure/medical-imaging/tree/main/federated-learning) by Harmke Alkemade _et al._, that is relying on NVFlare

-We will mimic a real-world scenario where 3 hospitals want to collaborate on training a model to detect pneumonia from chest radiographs.
-The hospitals have their own data, and they want to train a model on their data without sharing it with each other.
+We mimic a real-world scenario where 3 hospitals in 3 different regions want to collaborate on training a model to detect pneumonia from chest radiographs.
+The hospitals have their own data, and they want to train a model on all data without directly sharing data with each other, or with a central entity.
 The model will be trained in a federated manner, where each hospital will train a model on its own data, and the models will be aggregated to produce a final model.

 > For the sake of simplicity, we will only provision an _open_ setup.
 Do not upload sensitive data to it!